Telecominfraproject/wlan-cloud-ucentralgw/README.md

 - A DigiCert key that goes with that certificate.
 Please call this `key.pem`
 - The Digicert root certificate that you will find [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem).
 You must copy `root.pem` and rename it `cas.pem` on the device.
-- All 3 files mus be present in `/etc/ucentral` on the device.
+- A Device ID file called `dev-id` or something similar
+- Copy all the 4 files to the `/certificates` directory of the AP (you must have firmware created Jun 15th or later).

 You will need to upgrade your device to the latest firmware.
-Once updated, you will need to copy the 3 files mentionned above in the `/etc/ucentral` directory.
-You will need to modify the `/etc/config-shadow/ucentral` file with your hostname.
-At which point, you should be able to restart the uCentral client with `/etc/init.d/ucentral restart`.
-Then the command `logread -f` should tell you if you device was able to connect to the gateway.
+Once updated, you will need to copy the 4 files mentioned above in the `/certificates` directory.
+Please remove all old keys or certificates from the `/etc/ucentral` directory (anything ending in `.pem`).

 #### Server key entry
 The gateway needs to encrypt information from time to time.
 In order to do so, it must have a crypto key.
 This key